MicroFocus/octane-gitlab-service/README.md

 ## Password encryption

-All the sensitive tokens in the *'application.properties'* file can be encrypted.
+Values of the properties marked as 'sensitive' in the above list can be encrypted before writing them down in the *'application.properties'* file.
 For encrypting a sensitive token, run the following command line:

 ```bash
 java –jar octane-gitlab-service-<version>.jar encrypt <sensitive_token>